Lakatrazz/BONELAB-Fusion/README.md

 Fusion also has an SDK for integrating features into Marrow™ SDK items, maps, and more.

 ## Marrow SDK Integration
+NOTICE:
+When using the integration, if you have the extended sdk installed, delete the "MarrowSDK" script that comes with the extended sdk.
+It can be found in "Scripts/SLZ.Marrow.SDK/SLZ/Marrow/MarrowSDK".
+The reason for this is that this is already included in the real sdk, and Fusion uses some values from it, causing it to get confused.

 You can download the integration unity package from the Releases tab of this repository.
 Alternatively, you can download the files raw at this link: https://github.com/Lakatrazz/BONELAB-Fusion/tree/main/Core/marrow-integration